xhulioxole/Parse-Push-Plugin-Android/README.md

 makes it fairly useless for PN in Phonegap/Cordova.
 This plugin bridges the gap by leveraging native Parse.com SDKs to register/receive PNs and allow a few essential methods to be accessible from Javascript.

-_Please note that I've only worked on the Android aspect of this fork.
-The iOS side is not yet up to date._

 For Android, Parse SDK v1.7.1 is used.
 This means GCM support and no more background process `PushService` unnecessarily taps device battery to duplicate what GCM already provides.